A High Wind in Jamaica (film)

-A High Wind in Jamaica is a 1965 DeLuxe Color adventure film, based on the 1929 novel of the same name by Richard Hughes, and directed by Alexander Mackendrick for the 20th Century-Fox studio.
-It stars Anthony Quinn and James Coburn as the pirates who capture five children.
-Other cast members include Deborah Baxter, Nigel Davenport, Isabel Dean, Lila Kedrova, Kenneth J. Warren, and Gert Frobe.
-One of the child actors is the author Martin Amis.
+A High Wind in Jamaica is a 1965 swashbuckler film directed by Alexander Mackendrick for 20th Century Fox.
+It is adapted by Stanley Mann, Ronald Harwood, and Denis Cannan from Richard Hughes' 1929 novel.
+It stars Anthony Quinn and James Coburn as pirates who capture five children.
+The cast also features Lila Kedrova, Deborah Baxter, Nigel Davenport, Dennis Price, Isabel Dean, Martin Amis (in his sole acting role) and Gert Fröbe.

+Though a box office disappointment on initial release, the film received generally positive reviews, and its reputation has grown over time.

 Plot

 A hurricane hits Jamaica in the mid-19th century.
-Frederick and Alice Thornton (Nigel Davenport and Isabel Dean) feel it is time to send their five children to England for a more civilised upbringing and education.
+Frederick and Alice Thornton feel it is time to send their five children — Emily, Rachel, John, Edward, and Laura — to England for a more civilised upbringing and education.

 During the voyage, pirates board the ship; the children accidentally leave on the pirate ship.
-The pirate captain, Chavez (Anthony Quinn) and first mate Zac (James Coburn), not wanting to risk a kidnapping charge, decide to sail to Tampico and leave the children with Rosa (Lila Kedrova), a good-hearted brothel madam who will keep them safe.
+The pirate captain, Chavez, and first mate Zac, not wanting to risk a kidnapping charge, decide to sail to Tampico and leave the children with Rosa, a good-hearted brothel madam who will keep them safe.

 Rosa warns the pirates that the law is after them.
 Since they are innocent of the crimes they are accused of — namely, murdering the children — Chavez and Zac are unconcerned.
-However, when one child, John (Martin Amis), slips from a brothel window and dies, Rosa, not wanting any involvement in a potential murder case, insists Chavez take the remaining children away.
+However, when John slips from a brothel window and dies, Rosa, not wanting any involvement in a potential murder case, insists Chavez take the remaining children away.
 The crew feel that the children are unlucky and demand abandoning them on the next island.
-When Emily (Deborah Baxter) falls ill, Chavez refuses to attack a passing Dutch vessel, wanting it to take Emily and the children to safety.
-His men mutiny, lock up Chavez, seize the Dutch boat, and capture its captain (Gert Fröbe).
+When Emily falls ill, Chavez refuses to attack a passing Dutch vessel, wanting it to take Emily and the children to safety.
+His men mutiny, lock up Chavez, seize the Dutch boat, and capture its captain.

 A Royal Navy cutter appears and the panicked pirates re-board their own ship.
 Emily is awakened by the bound Dutch captain, who storms frantically into her room holding a knife and, speaking only Dutch, is imploring her to cut his bindings.
 Terrified and dazed by the sleeping draughts Chavez gave to soothe her pain, she mistakes his intentions and stabs him to death.
 The shocked Chavez intervenes too late and is left with blood on his hands.
 He and his former crew are taken prisoner and shipped to Britain for trial.
 Under questioning in court, the barrister twists Emily's testimony to imply she blames Chavez for killing the Dutch captain.
 The pirates are sentenced to hang for the death, instead of being imprisoned for piracy.

 In the final scene children play innocently by a lake.
 Emily stands amongst them - staring at a model ship.